Alluring, adventurous and awe inspiring – South America in a nutshell! But what are the best South America adventure travel destinations?

 Made famous for inspiring Charles Darwin’s evolutionary theories, the Galapagos Islands are found off the coast of Ecuador.
 The rich diversity of life both on the islands and beneath the waves is astounding.

 The Galapagos are one of the last truly unspoiled natural habitats.
 Here man actually respects the boundaries of the natural world and everything is preserved.
+The best way to explore is a Galapagos island hopping tour.

 Also the animals that live here are unburdened by the instinctive fear of man.
 There is some good hiking, great scuba diving and other water sports to try.
 All of which makes it a truly unique place to visit and one of the best South America adventure travel destinations.